antor44/livestream_video/README.md

 **Q: Is this program legal to watch TV channels?**

 A: Yes, of course, many of the URLs of channels that you find published on the internet are proactively accessible for free use thanks to companies, governments or public institutions, as long as it is for personal use only.
 Channels that may be restricted to a country or region for copyright reasons cannot be viewed, and the broadcasting company blocks viewers with IPs from other countries.
 However, the playlists that are found on the internet may contain some channels with legality that is not entirely clear, even if their URLs are publicly known, it is likely that direct distribution of the signal or commercialization of the television channel is not allowed.

+In the case of YouTube and Twitch, watching channels through standalone applications such as yt-dlp or streamlink poses a conflict with the companies as they cannot control the advertisements you see.
+In other words, they are not interested in this approach and may make it difficult or prevent you from accessing their video streams.